azukimochi/online-shopping/README.md

 # online-shopping

+This is a command line node application that will simulate online shopping (think of Amazon).
+You can use the application as a Customer or as a Manager.

+This node application was created using NodeJS, JavaScript, MySQL, and NPM.
+You will need to use your Terminal/Bash to make requests and retrieve responses.

+The creator of this application is azukimochi and she can be contacted via https://github.com/azukimochi.

 ### Using the Application as a Customer

 1. Ensure you *git clone* the repository.
 If an inventory has not been created yet, reference the *bamazon_schema.sql* file to create the database and table that will be used with MySQL.
 This will contain the data that you will be querying.
 Use your terminal/bash to *cd* into the directory.
 Then, to run the file, you will need to input *node bamazonCustomer.js*.